sgokul732/Netflix_clone/README.md

 **Netflix Clone**

-An application used to filter data form movie list based on user preference, built with React, Redux, JavaScript, and CSS.
+An application used to filter data form tv-maze API based on user preference, built with React, Redux, JavaScript, and CSS.

 **Screen Shots:**